AmandaOliver/clean-code/clean-code/README.md

 ## Do just one thing!

-3rd rule: SRP, functions should do just one thing.
+Functions should do just one thing.
 If you're passing a flag to a function, then you're not:

 ```javascript
 const createFile = (fileName, isTemporal) => {